C ABI Contract

 loss_epsnumberSmoothing eps for the smooth_* losses (default 1e-3); ignored otherwise.

-optimizerstringlevenberg_marquardt, lbfgs, nelder_mead, trf, cmaes_lm, cmaes_trf.
+optimizerstringlevenberg_marquardt, lbfgs, nelder_mead, mads, trf, cmaes, cmaes_lm, cmaes_trf.

 mds_solverstringlbfgs, levenberg_marquardt.